FreedomScientific/FrienDetect/README.md

 		* if uniqueness error shows under general>signing, append more numbers & press enter.
 		* The Bundle Identifier must be unique and should be configured properly before uploading to the AppStore/TestFlight

-* on iPhone
+* On iPhone
 	* connect, unlock and hit 'trust this computer'
-* in XCode (top left corner) click the drop down & select your device
+* In XCode (top left corner) click the drop down & select your device
-* hit the play button or press 'command+r'
+* Hit the play button or press 'command+r'
 * If you are using a free account, open the iPhone and go to settings>general>device management(at the bottom), select your account and hit trust.
 Now the run command will work (you will have to do this periodically when using a free account)

 Troubleshooting: